'Summer Camps for Girls': Inside Epstein's 1,000+ DOJ Files Linked to Rothschild Bank CEO Ariane de Rothschild

 The $25 Million Contract and 'CSFS Does Not Want Scandal'

-On June 30, 2016, the depth of Epstein's involvement in the bank's crisis management became explicit.
+Six months after the settlement closed, on June 30, 2016, the depth of Epstein's continued involvement became explicit.
 Rothschild emailed him: 'Issue is prosecutor.
 Can I call you later?'
 Epstein responded with a strategic assessment: 'Im told that CSFS does not want scandal. they see a big future ahead for them as institutions move from london. they want continuity. though they also want to be seen as dealing very harshly with wrongdoing.
 It will be a very delicate balancing act.
 Adults needed. interim group CEO? you move to chairman?'
 [9]

 Epstein was advising on a leadership restructuring at the CEO level — suggesting Rothschild move from CEO to chairman while an 'interim group CEO' was installed.
-He was managing the bank's relationship with Swiss financial regulators ('CSFS' likely refers to the Swiss Financial Market Supervisory Authority or its predecessors).
-He was coaching the CEO on how to appear to deal harshly with wrongdoing while maintaining continuity.
-A man who had evaded serious federal prosecution through his own deal was now advising a bank CEO on how to navigate a regulator's demand for accountability [9].
+He was managing the bank's relationship with Swiss financial regulators.
+The DOJ settlement was closed, the $25 million had been paid, and Epstein was still directing the bank's strategy — now coaching the CEO on how to navigate ongoing regulatory scrutiny [9].

 In the currently processed corpus, no evidence was found that the bank's board or shareholders were aware of Epstein's advisory role.
 Additional unprocessed documents may add context or contradiction.